 This document is a comprehensive summary of the laws passed by the Indiana General Assembly in 2022.
-It includes 177 bills and one joint resolution passed during the Second Regular Legislative Session completed on March 9, 2022; one bill passed during the Second Regular Technical Session that occurred on May 24, 2022; and two bills passed during the First Special Session called by the Governor.
+It includes 177 bills and one joint resolution passed during the Second Regular Legislative Session completed on March 9, 2022, as well as one bill passed during the Second Regular Technical Session that occurred on May 24, 2022.

-Two of the bills passed in the Second Regular Legislative Session (HEA 1041 and HEA 1211) were subsequently vetoed by the Governor.
-The General Assembly overrode the Governor's veto of HEA 1041 during the Second Regular Technical Session.
+Two of these bills (HEA 1041 and HEA 1211) were subsequently vetoed by the Governor.
+The General Assembly overrode the Governor's veto of HEA 1041 during the 2022 Regular Technical Session.